 - Christmas Season – Late Nov – Late Dec Closes 18:00 (Last entry 16:30)

 - If you pre-book your tickets online you can get a small discount

 Top Tips for a visit to Hever Castle and Gardens

 - You can take your dogs into the gardens and grounds but they must be on a lead at all times.

-- Visit Chatwell House the home of Sir Winston Churchill which is only 4kms away
+- Why not visit Chatwell House the home of Sir Winston Churchill which is only 4kms away

-- There is a great little pub across the road that is good for a drink or a bite to eat
+- There is a great little historical English pub called King Henry VIII which is across the road from the entrance of Hever Castle & Gardens.
+It is a good spot for a drink or a bite to eat.

 - Check when the attractions are on, like the jousting, as it is such a fun experience to watch, especially with a family

-Thank you for reading this article ‘A day out at Hever Castle, England’ I hope it helped you to decide what to do while in London.
+Thank you for reading ‘A day out at Hever Castle, England’, I hope it helped you to decide what to do on your visit there.
 It is truly a beautiful place and definitely a great all year round attraction just outside of London

 Disclaimer: I paid to go to Hever Castle, England.
 All views are my own and based on my own experience.